 Lay out the 4 masts, with the base of each mast near its hole.
 Stretch out the dipoles.
-Attach one end of the dipole to its mast by tying the rope attached to the dipole end insulator to the eyebolt attached to the mast.
+If you have the Professionally Built Antenna kit, attach ropes directly to the ends of the dipole wires.
+Attach one end of the dipole to its mast by tying the rope attached to the dipole end insulator (or wire end for the Professionally Built version) to the eyebolt attached to the mast.
 Do not connect the other end of the dipole to its mast yet.
 Be sure that the dipoles are oriented in phase - that is, be sure that the side (or arm) of the dipole soldered to the center conductor is on the same side on both dipoles.